 Robyn's fields of research are general relativity theory and history of mathematics.
-She is a former lecturer at Monash, and has published three books of popular science/history: "Einstein's Heroes: Imagining the World through the Language of Mathematics", "Seduced by Logic: Emilie du Châtelet, Mary Somerville and the Newtonian Revolution", and "Young Einstein and the Story of E=mc^2”, and “Thomas Harriot: A Life in Science”.
+She is a former lecturer at Monash, and has published four books of popular science/history: "Einstein's Heroes: Imagining the World through the Language of Mathematics", "Seduced by Logic: Emilie du Châtelet, Mary Somerville and the Newtonian Revolution","Young Einstein and the Story of E=mc^2”, and “Thomas Harriot: A Life in Science”.

 Robyn Arianrhod's Articles